Al Awda Health and Community Association's Ties to the PFLP Terror Group

 The PFLP has never recognized the State of Israel, and opposes all negotiations, instead calling for the “liberation” of all of “historical Palestine,” regularly by means of terror.

-In addition to UHWC, NGO Monitor has identified a broad network of Palestinian NGOs claiming to advance human rights or humanitarian interests that have links to the PFLP terror group.
+In addition to AWDA, NGO Monitor has identified a broad network of Palestinian NGOs claiming to advance human rights or humanitarian interests that have links to the PFLP terror group.
 These connections include current and former NGO board members, officials, and employees who served in the PFLP or spoken on its behalf at public events and taken part in PFLP forums.

 Funding

-UHWC’s terror affiliation is antithetical to human rights norms and principles.
+AWDA’s terror affiliation is antithetical to human rights norms and principles.
 Due to its affiliation with the PFLP, the provision of funds to UHWC is in likely violation of international, EU, and domestic terror financing and material support laws.
 The organization is therefore an inappropriate partner for governments and individuals seeking to further human rights in the region.

-UHWC Organizational Ties to PFLP
+AWDA Organizational Ties to PFLP

 - As academic scholar Glenn E. Robinson, who also identifies UHWC as a “PFLP-affiliated health committee,” explains that “Many-probably most-doctors who joined the UHWC had political leanings similar to the leftist PFLP.
 As health committees tied to other political factions also existed, it was common for doctors and staff to work with that health group which reflected their politics.
 Both the providers and, to a lesser degree, the recipients of these medical services were aware of the larger political agenda.
 The ability to translate medical-and other social-services into a particular political vision was the key to the struggle within the Palestinian community for ideological hegemony” (emphasis added).